R at its simplest

 The second edition of my book Learn R: As a Language will be published on 26 April 2024.
 A dedicated website provides additional information and some free extra chapters.
 My book does not assume previous programing and focuses on the R language itself rather than on using R for specific purposes.

-Modified | 2023-02-25 |
+| Edited | 2023-02-25 |

-abstract | Example R code for plots with labels using position functions from package ggpp that combine the actions of two separate position functions available in package ggplot2, such as simultaneous use of stack and nudge and dodge and nudge.
+| Abstract | Example R code for plots with labels using position functions from package ggpp that combine the actions of two separate position functions available in package ggplot2, such as simultaneous use of stack and nudge and dodge and nudge.
 The examples show how to easily add labels to stacked and dodged bar plots retaining full control of the labels’ positioning. |

-Modified | 2023-07-16 |
+| Edited | 2023-07-16 |

-abstract | Example R code for volcano plots and quadrant plots built with packages ggplot2 (>= 3.4.2), ggpp (>= 0.5.3), ggpmisc (>= 0.5.3) and ggrepel (>= 0.9.1).
+| Abstract | Example R code for volcano plots and quadrant plots built with packages ggplot2 (>= 3.4.2), ggpp (>= 0.5.3), ggpmisc (>= 0.5.3) and ggrepel (>= 0.9.1).
 The examples demonstrate the use different types of annotations and data labels.
 My packages ggpp and ggpmisc include new geometries, statistics and scale functions specific and/or useful when plotting of gene-expression data in volcano and quadrant plots. |

-abstract | Example R code for plots based on package ggplot2 using geometries defined in package ggpp to add insets.
+| Abstract | Example R code for plots based on package ggplot2 using geometries defined in package ggpp to add insets.
 These geometries from package ggpp implement addition of plot layers with plots, tables or other graphical objects as insets to a base plot, through extension of the Grammar of Graphics. |

-Modified | 2023-06-26 |
+| Edited | 2023-06-26 |

-abstract | Example R code for interactive plots based on package ggplot2 using geometries defined in package ggpp and statistics from package ggpmisc together with package plotly.
+| Abstract | Example R code for interactive plots based on package ggplot2 using geometries defined in package ggpp and statistics from package ggpmisc together with package plotly.
 This page is a draft and currently contains a single plot example. |

 Interactive dashboards can help understand how the amount uncontrolled variation in observations and the number of replicates affect both tests of significance and parameter estimates when fitting models.